wumzie7/LITA_CapstoneProject1_Documentation/README.md

 (RS.TotalSales * 100.0/TS.GrandTotal) AS SalesPercentage
 FROM RegionSales RS, TotalSales TS;

---- 8. identify products with no sales in the last quarter--- SELECT DISTINCT Product FROM [dbo].[LITASalesData] WHERE Product NOT IN (SELECT Product FROM [dbo].[LITASalesData] WHERE OrderDate >= DATEADD(QUARTER, -1, GETDATE())
+--- Products with no sales in the last quarter--- SELECT DISTINCT Product FROM [dbo].[LITASalesData] WHERE Product NOT IN (SELECT Product FROM [dbo].[LITASalesData] WHERE OrderDate >= DATEADD(QUARTER, -1, GETDATE())